aws-samples/simple-smart-mirror/docs/HOW_IT_WORKS.md

 ## Developing new capabilities and intents

-How you develop new capabilities depends on complexity of your ideas which in turn is limitless and part of the learning experience.
-As part of this instruction we will focus on ideas that will use LED strip as primary output to simplify the first steps.
+How you develop a new capabilities depends on complexity of your ideas which in turn is limitless and part of the learning experience.
+As part of these instruction we will focus on ideas that will use LED strip as primary output to simplify the first steps.

-We assume that you are at a stage where you have followed the setup instructions to set up and connect your raspberry pi with LED strip and paired it with your Echo device and you can successfully run supplied demo intents like "rainbow" or "help".
-(Saying: "Alexa, unicorn", followed by intent like "help"), and have your code deploy/star-project set up.
+We assume that you are at a stage where you have followed the setup instructions to set up and connect your Raspberry Pi with a LED strip, paired it with your Echo device and you can successfully run supplied demo intents like "rainbow" or "help".
+By saying: "Alexa, unicorn", followed by an intent like "help", and have your codestar project set up as instructed.

 If you are not at that stage use setup instructions from README.md to set your environment.